Tucker Carlson Under Fire for Ten-Plus Year Old Comments on Bubba the Love Sponge

 Or: there is only one side capable of such evil.

-While Carlson may have hit the mark on free speech, he then continues to do exactly what gets ‘the left’ so justifiably pissed off in the first place: call them ALL crazy and commit to conspiracy theories that everything is their faults 9or at least that’s the way the rhetoric comes off).
-While this certainly doesn’t take away from the general point of the statement, it puts a damper on it.
-Carlson is on point when it comes to free speech and not submitting to the mob (which is what ‘the left’ has turned into anymore (quotes to differentiate between more moderate ‘liberals’– Carlson’s line about ‘progressives’ being “too busy pushing late-term abortions and cross-dressing on fifth-graders,” to care about the “soul and the moral regeneration of their society”, while a little tough (ish), is right on the money (at least on the abortion part (the ‘cross-dressing thing is a little long for right now))?), but he’s never right to inflame ‘the mob’ for no more of a reason than ratings, as much of his show is devoted to making crazy liberals look crazy (as they should look).
-Occasionally he gets something right, and more occasionally he reveals what’s really motivating him (because I know what really motivates Tucker Carlson (I know I know I know), and what’s so blatantly common to all those who work at FOX or MSNBC or believe in conspiracy theories or small government: that we’re in a war, and there are only two sides, those two sides being–
+So while Carlson may have hit the mark on free speech, he then continues to do exactly what gets ‘the left’ so justifiably pissed off in the first place: call them ALL crazy and absurd and commit to conspiracy theories that everything is their faults (or at least that’s the way the rhetoric comes off).
+Carlson’s line about ‘progressives’ being “too busy pushing late-term abortions and cross-dressing on fifth-graders,” to care about the “soul and the moral regeneration of their society”, while a little tough (ish), is right on the money (at least on the abortion part (the ‘cross-dressing thing is a little long for right now))?), but he’s never right to inflame ‘the mob’ for no more a reason than ratings, or the passionate plight of the victim who has reason to feel justified in anger.

-What’s ‘shocking’ here is not the divisionist policies of those trying to make money, but the fact that nobody knows who Bubba the Love Sponge is anymore outside of Stern circles.
+What’s really ‘shocking’ here is not the divisionist policies of those trying to make money or who are too pissed off to see the situation in any way objectively, but the fact that nobody knows who Bubba the Love Sponge is anymore outside of Stern circles.

 No pun intended.